Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Result

-For the CNN-based encoder, both reconstruction and prediction tasks showed a significant positive correlation.
-As shown in Fig.~\ref{apd:pca}, the CNN-based encoder learns similar latent representations for reconstruction and prediction Moreover, as shown in Fig.~\ref{pred_summary_temporal}, keeping more temporal information by increasing $t$ improves the predictive performance, even within the same $l$.
-By increasing $t$, we can thus enhance the CNN-based encoder in both aspects simultaneously, resulting in higher performance for both reconstruction and prediction tasks.
+\paragraph{Finding} For the CNN-based encoder, both reconstruction and prediction tasks showed a significant positive correlation.
+As shown in \figureref{apd:pca}, the CNN-based encoder learns similar latent representations for reconstruction and prediction.
+Moreover, as shown in \figureref{pred_summary_temporal}, keeping more temporal information by increasing $t$ improves the predictive performance, even within the same $l$.
+By increasing $t$, we can thus enhance the CNN-based encoder in both aspects simultaneously; the higher performance for both reconstruction and prediction tasks.